 Designed for screen actors who want to take their craft to the next level, it’s a hands-on, intensive year of acting training in a range of areas.
 It culminates in the production of a short film YOU help devise and star in, ready for film festivals and that all-important red carpet!

-The course is run by Steve North (Doctor, Who, Holby City) and David Schaal (The Office, The Inbetweeners) and it features acting and performance classes from Steve as well as a range of industry professional guest coaches, including Shobu Kapoor (Eastenders, Citizen Khan), Adam Morse (Lucid starring Billy Zane from Titanic) and voice coach Naomi Todd (Mamma Mia)
+The course is run by Steve North (Doctor, Who, Holby City) and David Schaal (The Office, The Inbetweeners) and it features acting and performance classes from Steve and David as well as a range of industry professional guest coaches, including Shobu Kapoor (Eastenders, Citizen Khan), Adam Morse (Lucid starring Billy Zane from Titanic) and voice coach Naomi Todd (Mamma Mia)